Forest Ambassadors — BigCi installation

 2006Diploma in Creative Visual Arts School of Colour and Design, The RocksSydney

-1999–01Advanced Diploma of Fine Art Southern Sydney Art School TAFE NSWSydney
+1999–2001Advanced Diploma of Fine Art Southern Sydney Art School, TAFE NSWSydney

 2024Bundanon Artist Residency RecipientShoalhaven, AU

-2023Leonardo@Djerassi — Arts & Science Residency Recipient 5 weeks · public & academic forums · published Leonardo/ISAST MIT PressWoodside, CA, USA
+2023Leonardo@Djerassi Arts & Science Residency Recipient Selected from 1,200 applicants · 6 artists + 6 scientists · Published Leonardo/ISAST MIT PressWoodside, CA, USA

-2019Northern Beaches Council & Eramboo Artist in Residence — six-month residency Award WinnerSydney, AU
+2019Northern Beaches Council & Eramboo Artist in Residence Award WinnerSydney, AU

 2012Arquetopia Dual Residency — Cultural ExchangePuebla & Oaxaca, Mexico